artus25200/artus-vulkan-game-engine/README.md

 ## Modules

-- engine: the core engine
+- core: the core engine
 - nicelog: my logging library
 - app: a test app which uses this engine